 I meet a lot of interesting people (online and offline).
-Lately I’ve been asking all them the same question:
+Lately, I’ve been asking all of them the same question:

 What is the next big thing you guys are working on?

-So, me being me, I went to the few of the biggest names in the new gTLD business, and looked for some info.
+So, me being me, I went to a few of the biggest names in the new gTLD business and looked for some info.

 First I talked with Frank Schilling, CEO & Founder of Uniregistry.

 Goran Duskic – WhoAPI: How can a person or a businessman profit from the new era of gTLD?